eHtmlu/advanced-settings/readme.txt

 3. Go to Settings > Advanced in the WordPress admin menu
 4. Use the tab navigation to access different settings sections
 5. Configure your desired settings in each section

+== Frequently Asked Questions ==

+= Will the plugin become slower with more features? =

+**Short answer:**
+No, due to the way the plugin is designed, it would still be just as fast even with thousands of features.
+Don't worry, we don't add thousands of features.

+**Detailed answer:**
+Advanced Settings 3 works as follows: Only when you open the plugin's settings window does the plugin recognise which settings are actually available.
+When saving, only the activated settings are written to a separate cache file.
+Only this cache file is then taken into account during operation.
+This means that slowdowns can only occur due to **active** features.
+However, as some features deactivate WordPress functions, the plugin can actually make WordPress even faster than in the standard configuration.

+= How is the security of the plugin ensured? =

+**Short answer:**
+The experienced plugin developer is additionally supported by the [Patchstack](https://patchstack.com/) community to ensure the security of the plugin.

+**Detailed answer:**
+The plugin is currently maintained by senior web developer Helmut Wandl, who has over 25 years of experience in web development.
+He is therefore familiar with various common security concepts for many years.

+In addition, the plugin is monitored by the [Patchstack](https://patchstack.com/) community, and if security vulnerabilities are discovered, they are reported and fixed by the plugin developer immediately or as soon as possible, depending on the urgency.

+= What caused the two bad ratings? =

+**Short answer:**
+The bad ratings arose because a plugin update at the time no longer supported a very outdated PHP version, which unfortunately a few users were still using.
+However, due to a new WordPress feature, this cannot happen again.

+**Detailed answer:**
+The plugin developer at the time had decided in 2017 to use PHP features that were introduced with PHP 5.4.
+Support for the previous version, PHP 5.3, had already been officially discontinued by The PHP Group 3 years earlier.
+It was therefore natural to assume that all websites actually in use had already been converted to PHP 5.4 or newer.
+Unfortunately, this was not the case for a few of them.

+Nowadays, you can specify in the plugin metadata which PHP version is required as a minimum for the plugin, so that users can only update the plugin if they are using the correct PHP version.
+While this WordPress feature came too late to prevent the problems and the negative reviews, this problem can fortunately be prevented in the future.

+It would be great if you could contribute with your own review to ensure that the ratings reflect the current state of the plugin.

 == Screenshots ==